mitchellkrogza/Phishing.Database/README.md

 # Phishing Domain Database

 A Testing Repository for Phishing Domains, Web Sites and Threats.
+Below are results of Domains that have been tested to be Active, Inactive or Invalid.
+These Lists update every few minutes.

 _______________
 #### Version: V0.1.7936